momochi000/typewar/README.md

   lock up or break the game
 + Seems to be broken sometimes, attack mode

+#### Write a library for battle icons
+I'll fill them in as I need them but it'll be good to have the framework in place
 #### Don't allow switching modes if a text fragment is active (conditionally)
 should allow this if you have the correct skill or when going from offense to defense